Best One-Pot Rice Recipes from Around the World

 For me, growing up in a Chinese American household, rice was a given, and no meal was complete without a bowl of it.
 As my siblings and I grew older and began to discover the possibilities of rice beyond utilitarian plain white rice, we eagerly looked forward to meals where it was elevated from a simple side to a flavor-packed one-pot rice dish.

 And we aren’t alone in this preference.
-From China and across the globe to Africa, the Middle East, Europe, Latin America, and the United States, this staple carbohydrate has been reimagined as iconic one-pot main dishes and low-effort weeknight dinners beloved by generations.
+From China and across the globe to Africa, the Middle East, Europe, Latin America, and the United States, this staple carbohydrate has been reimagined as iconic one-pot main dishes and easy one-pot rice recipes beloved by generations.

 Jump ahead to: